document.lastModified :

 Elimination of Overloading is Essential !

-The SA broadband antenna system has much in common with the SDR shown below it.
+The SA broadband antenna system has much in common with the SDR shown below it in the block diagram.
 Both of these have major differences when compared to older, conventional analog receive system types.
 Unlike analog receivers, each of these is fundamentally very broadband.
 Rather than filtering in frequency to separate incoming signals prior and during amplification, these systems accept a very broad frequency spectrum and sample the unfiltered aggregate.
-Selectivity is created within the DSP processes that follow the hardware and are inherent in any SDR.
+Selectivity is created within the DSP processes that follow the hardware and which are inherent in any SDR.

 Because there isn't selectivity within the range to be received, all of the components and circuits have a unique challenge - they must simultaneously tolerate the instantaneous aggregate of all input signals present while also providing the ability to process very weak signals.
 They must have very high dynamic range.

-Unlike older analog receive system architectures, when these attributes aren't provided, when the instantaneous total of all signals impinging on the input exceeds some maximum, failure occurs.
-Also unlike previous analog receivers, this failure occurs suddenly rather than gradually.
-When an analog receiver experiences overload it tends to generate intermodulation distortion (IMD) which creates unwanted signals and noise in the area being received and detected.
-When a broadband, probe type receive system experiences too high input level from all signals within the entire spectrum it ceases to function instantly.
+Unlike older analog receive system architectures, when these attributes aren't provided, when the instantaneous total of all signals impinging on the system exceeds some maximum, failure occurs.
+Also unlike previous analog receivers, this failure tends to occur suddenly rather than gradually.
+When an analog receiver experiences overload it tends to generate intermodulation distortion (IMD) which creates unwanted signals and noise.
+When a broadband, probe type receive system experiences too high input level from all signals within the entire spectrum it ceases to function almost instantly.
 That temporary failure may occur at stages within the active antenna system portion or, if the overload first occurs within the SDR, at that LNA preamplifier.
 It can also happen if the maximum tolerable ADC level is exceeded.

-The consequences of signal overload are so different and the consequences so much greater and more immediate that they need to be understood and recognized when they occur because the entire system becomes unusable for the duration of the overload.
+The characteristics of signal overload are so different and the consequences so much greater and more immediate that they need to be understood and recognized when they occur because the entire system becomes unusable for the duration of the overload.
 Because overloading occurs as the instantaneous vector sum of all signals over the entire broad bandwidth of the system it may not be persistent.
-As an example if there are many MW AM broadcast band signals simultaneously modulating, during the peak modulation of all these different contents may be very much greater than the carrier magnitude of any one of them.
+As an example if there are many MW AM broadcast band signals simultaneously modulating, the instantaneous modulation peaks of all these different contents together may be very much greater than the carrier magnitude of any one of them alone.
 Even if there are only two equal size large signals having 100% modulation the instantaneous peak power may be 12 dB greater than the carrier power of either alone.
 If there are many such signals overloading may occur when the individual carriers are each lower than this.
+This forces a requirement of sufficient "headroom" on a these systems.

-Also, for the broadband probe/SDR systems, out-of-band signals may contribute to overloading.
-Even if a system is only being used to operate over 0-30 MHz large FM broadcast signals in the 100 MHz region may contribute to overload.
+Also, for the broadband probe/SDR systems, out-of-band signals which are not even visible in a display may contribute to overloading.
+Even if a system is only being used to operate over, say, 0-30 MHz large FM broadcast signals in the 100 MHz region may contribute to overload.

 In summary, because these broadband systems are so different from previous receivers which used tuned antennas and analog filtering for selectivity, to prevent overload that manifests differently it is essential to understand and recognize the failure modes and eliminate them in order for the system to operate properly.